 This newly-opened school is home to some of Providence’s most state-of-the-art athletic facilities, and offers seating for around 1,800 people in a 65,000 square foot fieldhouse.
 Inside the gorgeous steel and glass building you will find space and amenities for sporting events such as track and field meets, basketball games/tournaments, cheerleading competitions, and much more – all just steps from the center of downtown.

-Sports: Basketball, cheerleading, soccer, track and field, wrestling, hockey, figure skating
+Sports: Basketball, cheerleading, soccer, track and field, wrestling

-Another prominent player the local college athletics scene, Providence College offers athletes and groups access to a variety of high-quality venues that include a six-lane, 25-meter pool; a three-court racquetball complex; an all-purpose field house that can be interchanged for basketball, tennis, and volleyball; and a variety of outdoor fields.
-All of this can be found on the gorgeous campus just north of downtown, making it convenient for visitors while still offering plenty of wide open space.
+Another prominent player in the local college athletics scene, Providence College offers athletes and groups access to a variety of high-quality venues that include a six-lane, 25-meter pool; a three-court racquetball complex; an all-purpose field house that can be interchanged for basketball, tennis, and volleyball; a variety of outdoor fields; and Schneider Arena, a state-of-the-art hockey facility, which can seat up to 3,000.
+All of this can be found on the gorgeous campus just north of downtown,

-Sports: Basketball, football, racquetball, soccer, swimming, tennis, track and field, volleyball
+Sports: Basketball, hockey, football, racquetball, soccer, swimming, tennis, track and field, volleyball

 University of Rhode Island

 Proud home of the Rhode Island Rams football team, the University of Rhode Island hosts arenas and fields fit for every sports team.
 One of its largest facilities is Meade Stadium, which seats over 5,000 spectators.
 Athletes looking to compete outdoors will also have access to the Bill Beck Baseball complex.
 This venue, complete with a new indoor batting facility, sports the same synthetic grass fields that the professionals play on.
 Soccer fans can cheer on the university’s team at the URI Soccer complex, whose 24 fields are comprised of both artificial and natural grass surfaces.
-Indoors, the Ryan Center houses men’s and women’s basketball leagues.
-Compete against your rivals with nearly 7,800 fans screaming from the bleachers.
+Indoors, the 7,800-seat Ryan Center houses men’s and women’s basketball leagues and the Boss Arena is a 2,500-seat ice arena located right on campus.
 Restrooms and parking are located on-site.